Your Tea Pot

 Living Documents, Dancing Together

 We see our mission and vision statements as living phrases that represent the two partners in an unending dance.
-Our vision is our why—our North Star, the future we want to bring into being.
+Our vision is our Why.
+Our North Star, the future we want to bring into being.
 It’s intentionally ambitious and aspirational.
-Our mission is our how: the path we walk to get there.
+Our mission is our How, the path we walk to get there.
 It’s more specific and doubles as a clear answer to, “What does your company do?”

 A Blueprint For Clarity